uzerpllp/uzerp-docs/content/setup/manufacturing.md

 Transfer Actions have four characteristics:

 *  Action name (short code, e.g. “Issue”)
-*  Description of what the action does (e.g. “Issue stock from warehouse to lineside”)
+*  Description of what the action does (e.g. “Issue stock from warehouse to line-side”)
 *  Label for the movement (e.g. qty issued)
 *  Action Type